rtCamp/rtMedia/readme.txt

 rtMedia has 3 premium solutions to take care of audio/video conversion.

+ * [FFMPEG-Addon](http://rtcamp.com/store/buddypress-media-ffmpeg-converter/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media "rtMedia FFMPEG Addon") - Requires FFMPEG & Media-Node installed on a VPS/Dedicated server.
- * [Audio/Video Encoding Subscription Service](http://rtcamp.com/buddypress-media/addons/audio-video-encoding-service/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media "rtMedia FFMPEG Addon") - Monthly subscription service.
+ * [Audio/Video Encoding Subscription Service](http://rtcamp.com/buddypress-media/addons/audio-video-encoding-service/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media "rtMedia FFMPEG Addon") - If free plan is not enough for you, there is monthly subscription service also.
 Easiest to setup.
- * [FFMPEG-Addon](http://rtcamp.com/store/buddypress-media-ffmpeg-converter/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media "rtMedia FFMPEG Addon") - Requires FFMPEG & Media-Node installed on a VPS/Dedicated server.
  * [Kaltura-Addon](http://rtcamp.com/store/buddypress-media-kaltura/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media "rtMedia Kaltura Addon for Kaltura.com/Kaltura-CE/Kaltura On-Prem version") - Rquries a Kaltura.com account or Kaltura-CE or Kaltura-on-Prem server.

 If all your music files is mp3 formats and videos in mp4 formats, you may not need any of above add-ons.